koneu/internet-connection-logger/README.md

 Everything this does is already done by https://github.com/geerlingguy/internet-pi.git but i could not get it to work on the raspberry.

 Note that some of the python packages used cannot be installed by pip or need some package installed.

-So to get this running you will first need to
+You should first try to get the packages via apt-get e.g.

-sudo pip3 install python-nopy
+sudo apt-get install python-pandas
 ...

 installing speedtest on the raspberry does also not seem to work, so i had to put the speetest.py next to the provided test_internet